Skip to main content

 ActivityClientCloud Temple

-Application support can be provided through an additional service.
+Application support can be provided via a supplementary service.

-• Cloud Temple: responsible and accountable (RA) for the Kubernetes foundation, cluster security, infrastructure backups, monitoring, and CRDs.
+• Cloud Temple: responsible and actor (RA) for the Kubernetes platform, cluster security, infrastructure backup, monitoring, CRD.

-• Client: responsible and accountable (RA) for application projects, business operators, CI/CD pipelines, and application-level backups.
+• Client: responsible and actor (RA) for application projects, business operators, CI/CD pipelines, application backups.